 The Louisiana Department of Wildlife and Fisheries (LDWF) is celebrating National Hunting and Fishing Day (NHFD) on September 28.

 NHFD is a national event celebrated by all 50 states on the fourth Saturday in September.
 It was created in 1972 when Congress passed two bills establishing a specific day to celebrate the conservation contributions of our nation’s hunters and anglers.
-Over forty years later, the events are still going strong.
+Over forty years later, check the events are still going strong.

 LDWF introduced its first NHFD event in 1982 at the Monroe district office.
-In the following years, three more locations were developed in Baton Rouge, Minden and Woodworth.
+In the following years, clinic three more locations were developed in Baton Rouge, Minden and Woodworth.
 Today, more than 10,000 people statewide attend the celebrations, establishing the overall largest public outreach event for the department.

 “Our goal to is get people outdoors to enjoy the activities we offer and hopefully, send them home with a renewed interest and appreciation for Louisiana’s natural resources,” said LDWF Secretary Robert Barham.
 “The National Hunting and Fishing Day experience is designed to stimulate greater interest in experiencing and preserving the treasures we have here in Sportsman’s Paradise.”